gauravsinhaweb/whatthecv-backend/.github/README.md

 A more advanced workflow that checks if the API is healthy by verifying the response status code.

 **Functionality:**
-- Runs every 10 minutes
+- Runs every 2 hours
 - Checks if the API returns a 200 status code
 - Fails the workflow if a non-200 status is received
 - Includes configurable notification options (commented out by default)